Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 Every Azure subscription has an associated Azure Active Directory tenant.
 If you don't already have an Azure subscription, you can get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
 All of the Azure AD features used by this sample are available free of charge.

 ### Step 1: Setup DNX

+The ASP.NET documentation pages provide step by step instructions for installing ASP.NET 5 and DNX (the .NET Execution Environment) for your platform of choice.
+#### Windows
+If you are targeting Windows, see https://docs.asp.net/en/latest/getting-started/installing-on-windows.html (this readme assumes you will follow the instructions for installing ASP.NET 5 with Visual Studio, but you can also go for the standalone option).
+#### Mac OS X
+If you are targeting Mac OS X, please follow the instructions at https://docs.asp.net/en/latest/getting-started/installing-on-mac.html
+#### Linux
+If you are targeting Linux, please follow the instructions at https://docs.asp.net/en/latest/getting-started/installing-on-linux.html.
+This sample has been tested on Ubuntu.

+### Step 2: Run the sample

+Clone the repo to your machine.
+#### Windows
+I.
+#### Mac OS X
+I
+#### Linux
+I
+#### All platforms